What makes a brand unmistakably itself?

 The execution is competent.

-But nothing is unmistakable.
+But nothing feels unmistakable.

 What actually holds

 Every organisation is shaped by something that does not sit on the surface.
+A defining centre that shapes what belongs, and what does not.

-It governs:
+It influences:

 What is emphasised